tuckerweibell/recipe/src/components/EzTable/EzTable.md

 ### Tables that fill a Card

-Used whenever the tablular data alone represents a cohesive set of content.
+Used whenever the tabular data alone represents a cohesive set of content.
 Should be used with a `title` prop and may include optional actions.

 ```jsxwide
 <EzPage>